InPersonAnalysis/customer_review_capston/README.md

 This project required extensive data cleaning and wrangling including:
 - changing the column names to all lower case
-- parsing the list of strings in the tags column into seperate feature columns
+- parsing the list of strings in the tags column into separate feature columns
 - changing the data type of the timestamp column and engineering additional features containing portions of the overall time stamp
 - verifying and updating review word counts
 - parsing the address values and creating separate features for country, city, etc.
 - dropping unneeded columns
 - preparing the text data from NLP including basic clean, removing stopwords, and lemmatizing
 - changing the order of the columns within the dataframe
-- cache the wrangled data as a csv to reduce processing time during exploration
+- cache the wrangled data as a json to reduce processing time during exploration

 </details>